“When you have diabetes, you’re more at risk of

 For people with diabetes, what may help prevent CVD?

-In Diabetes and Heart Disease: Reducing Your Risk of Heart Attack or Heart Disease Diabetes UK elaborate on:
+In Diabetes and Heart Disease: How Can You Reduce Your Risk of Heart Disease?
+Diabetes UK elaborate on:

-• Get your HbA1c, blood pressure and blood cholesterol (blood fats) measured at least once a year as part of your annual diabetes review…
+Get your HbA1c, blood pressure and blood cholesterol measured at least once a year as part of your annual diabetes review…

 • Get help to stop smoking…